by: Thomas Young

 Website Stats and Online Conversion Strategies

 The most important website key performance indicator is an online conversion.
-Measuring conversions and how they happen is the key to your web marketing strategy.
+Measuring conversions and how they happen is the key to your strategic digital marketing strategy.
 There are many ways a website visitor can become a customer and many of these paths start with an interaction on your website.
 All of this data is available in your web stats reports.
 Determine those conversion points and track them.
 These are obvious KPIs that have a direct impact on revenue.
-Here are a few examples of web marketing conversions to track:
+Here are a few examples of strategic digital marketing conversions to track:

 - Phone calls or e-mails